 You can see a visual representation of the past scans on the top.
 The bars show the number of findings per scan and the number and date of the scan.
 In addition, the results are grouped by severity, as indicated by the color scheme directly below the graph.
 Select the respective bar to jump to the specific scan view.

-- Start Scan: start a scan manually.
+- Run Analysis: start a scan manually.

 Below the graph, you see a list of all scans, including the status, the type of scan, and the last scan time.

-Scan Details page
+Scan details page